oussoren/oussoren.github.io/content/posts/analysis-notes.md

 **Theorem 20.6 (Continuity via Limits):**
 $f$ is continuous at $c$ if and only if $\lim_{x \to c} f(x)$ exists and equals $f(c)$.

-Here are the complete notes for Chapter 5: The Derivative, covering Sections 28 through 31.
-I have synthesized the material from your lecture notes (lec20, lec22) and the textbook to ensure every major theorem—including the Chain Rule, Mean Value Theorem, L'Hospital's Rule, and Taylor's Theorem—is included.

-Copy and paste this directly into your analysis-notes.md.

-Markdown

 # Chapter 5: The Derivative